ekristen/libnuke/README.md

 ### resource

-This is the primary resource package that is used to define resources and their dependencies.
-To be used by the `nuke` package and the `queue` package.
+This provides a way to interact with resources.
+This provides multiple interfaces to test against as resources can optionally implement these interfaces.

+### settings

+This provides a way to handle settings for the library.
+The primary use case is arbitrary settings that resources might need to be configurable that changes the behavior of how said resource is to be removed.
+For example, EC2Instances have Deletion Protection, this allows the resource to define it needs a setting called `DisableDeletionProtection` and then allows that to be defined in the `config` package and then passed to the resource when it is being removed.

 ### types